verlok/blog-11ty/content/blog/understand-the-event-loop-the-key-to-responsive-websites-in-2024-part-1/index.md

 So, code like this might seem expensive, like we're showing and hiding a box many many times, but this is actually really cheap, like JavaScript will always run to completion before rendering happens.

 So, while you're doing this the browser just sits back, and it lets you have your fun changing a value and it doesn't really think about it in terms of CSS at all.
 And then at the end when it actually comes around to the render steps it goes, right, what did you actually change in the end?
 And the only bit that matters is the final line.
+And the only bit that matters is the final line.

-So the code above is equivalent to
+So the code above, in terms of rendering, is equivalent to the following code.

 ```js
 button.addEventListener('click', () => {
 	box.style.display = "none";
 });
 ```

+## Tasks and transitions

+And this explains a gotcha in CSS or at least something that caught me out.
+I had a thing, right?
+that I wanted to animate from an X position of 1000 to 500.
+...

 <!--====== TO BE CONTINUED? ======-->